TerriFin/Tiralabra2018/documents/testingDoc.md

 # How can i run the sexy looking performance tests mentioned in implementationDoc?

 There is a seperate TestMain.Java main-class in the same folder as the Main.java that launches the application.
 You need to compile the program, and start it with java-command.
 Remember to use -cp correctly!

+# How do they work?

+They create an instance of each mentioned data-structure, and puts stuff inside of them 6666 times, and takes stuff out of them 3333 times.
+They do this 100 times for each structure, and tracks the time in milliseconds.